pdfernhout/narrafirma/screenshots/screenshots-2017-12-07/README.md

 ### Catalysis

 Catalysis is an optional phase of PNI in which people (sometimes in groups, sometimes alone) look for patterns in the stories and answers to questions.
-We call this phase catalysis because it exists to catalyze thought and discussion.
+We call this phase catalysis because its purpose is to catalyze thought and discussion.
-NarraFirma streamlines the catalysis process so you can move quickly on to the sensemaking phase of your projects.
+NarraFirma streamlines the catalysis process so you can move quickly on to the sensemaking phase of your project.

 **Catalysis - Dashboard**